Blood-red Field Ant

 Behavior

-The Blood-red Field Ant is best known for its facultative slave-making behavior.
-While they are perfectly capable of maintaining a colony on their own, they frequently launch organized raids on the nests of related species, such as the Common Black Ant (Formica fusca).
-During these raids, they seize the larvae and pupae and bring them back to their own nest.
-When these 'stolen' ants hatch, they integrate into the colony and perform worker duties like foraging and nest maintenance.
+The Blood-red Field Ant is famous in the insect world for its 'facultative slave-making' behavior.
+While these ants are perfectly capable of maintaining a colony on their own, they frequently launch organized raids on the nests of other Formica species, such as the Common Black Ant.
+During these raids, they steal the pupae and bring them back to their own nest.
+When the stolen ants hatch, they instinctively perform worker duties for the Blood-red colony, unaware they are in a different nest.

 EverydayEarth exclusive